michaelsteven/agic-aks/README.md

 ### What is this?
 Microsoft has made available for [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) a Kubernetes [Ingress Controller](http://kubernetes.io/docs/user-guide/ingress/) that leverages the [Azure Application Gateway](https://azure.microsoft.com/en-us/services/application-gateway/).
 More information about the Application Gateway Ingress Controller (AGIC) can be found at: https://github.com/Azure/application-gateway-kubernetes-ingress

-This repository has an [Ansible](https://www.ansible.com/) folder that contains a playbook and roles needed to deploy a [greefield](https://en.wikipedia.org/wiki/Greenfield_project) AKS cluster that uses an AGIC into your Azure subscription.
+This repository has an [Ansible](https://www.ansible.com/) folder that contains a playbook and roles needed to deploy a [greenfield](https://en.wikipedia.org/wiki/Greenfield_project) AKS cluster that uses an AGIC into your Azure subscription.

 ### Why an Ansible deployment?
-The official [Application Gateway Ingress Controler Github Repository](https://github.com/Azure/application-gateway-kubernetes-ingress) has instructions for manually deploying a greenfied AKS cluster with an AGIC.
+The official [Application Gateway Ingress Controler Github Repository](https://github.com/Azure/application-gateway-kubernetes-ingress) has instructions for manually deploying a [greenfield](https://en.wikipedia.org/wiki/Greenfield_project) AKS cluster with an AGIC.
 Manual steps take time and thought, and are subject to human mistakes.
 The goal of this project is to automate the entire installation for consistancy and repeatability.
 It could also form the starting point for a larger environment deployment should you wish to clone, copy, or fork this repository.

 ### Why use a Docker image in the Deployment?
 The docker image is used to eliminate the need to install many of the dependencies that would otherwise require a local installation.
 The specific versions of software are fixed and will not change, providing consistency and portability.